LucidMach/Blog/src/content/blog/viz-how-nn.md

 this blog post is intended to be a breakdown on the **how**, which involves diving into understanding how neurons form networks to learn.
 Most "How do Neural Network Work" resourses online focus on explaining backpropagation, understandable because backprop is pretty complication to get your head wrapped around

-## So How do Neural Networks Learn
+# So How do Neural Networks Learn

 there are 3 pieces you'll need to understand to understand how neural networks learn

-1. Universal Approximation Theorem
+1. Neurons
-2. Backpropagation
+1. How Neurons Network to Learn [Universal Approximation Theorem]

-and obviously what exactly are **neurons** in nueral networks
+1. Backpropagation

-### Neurons
+## Neurons

 y'all prolly already know this pretty well so i'm going to skim through ASAP